-For more than six decades, the Toyota Land Cruiser has been synonymous with all-conquering, all-terrain prowess and rugged dependability.
+For decades, the Toyota Land Cruiser has been synonymous with all-conquering, all-terrain prowess and rugged dependability.
 Early models from the 1950s, known as the BJ-type Land Cruisers, were similar in appearance to U.S. Army Jeeps.
 They were powered by a small four-cylinder engine and were strictly utilitarian.
 Slightly less spartan were the six-cylinder-powered FJ20s.
 But it was the 1960 introduction of the now-iconic FJ40 that secured the Land Cruiser name in history.

 Since then, the Toyota Land Cruiser has grown in size, adopted a four-door body style and become much more focused on broad consumer appeal with an increasing number of luxury-oriented features.
-As such, it is a fairly expensive SUV at this point, new or used.
-But whatever recent model you look at, you'll find the Land Cruiser thankfully maintains its core off-road principles and unassailable reputation for dependability.
+As such, it is a fairly expensive SUV, new or used.
+In our reviews, we've expressed admiration for the Land Cruiser's on-road performance and composure as well as its sumptuous accommodations.
+The Land Cruiser earns praise for its impressive off-road ability, strong engine and durable nature.
+Whichever vintage you look at, you'll find the Land Cruiser maintains its core off-road principles and unassailable reputation for dependability.

 Read the most recent 2015 Toyota Land Cruiser review.